Raphael40/Manga-API/README.md

 </h1>

 <p align="center">
     A Node.js application for managing manga data with create, read, update and delete functionality.
 It has 100% test coverage and uses a docker postgres image to run tests in isolation.
+This service is deployed and can be accessed here: <a href="https://manga-api-1rac.onrender.com/" target="_blank">Manga API</a>
 </p>

 ### Technical Stack